vatlab/vat-docs/content/Applications/Association/association_analysis.md

-{$p$} values calculated by this command are based on Wald statistic of logistic regression analysis.
+p values calculated by this command are based on Wald statistic of logistic regression analysis.
 To evaluate p-values empirically,